andresax/photometricRefinement/README.md

 ## Dependencies

-The codde is implemented in c++ and OpenGL.
+The code is implemented in C++ and OpenGL.
 You can run the following in Ubuntu/Debian to install the required dependencies

 sudo apt install libboost-filesystem-dev libboost-thread-dev libboost-system-dev libopencv-dev libglew-dev libcgal-dev freeglut3-dev libmpfr-dev libglu1-mesa-dev